Combinatorial aspects of exceptional sequences on (rational) surfaces: Some generalities

 As general references for exceptional sequences we refer to \cite{Bondal90} and \cite{Rudakov90}.

 \begin{sub} Note that any sub-interval of length at most $t$ of a cyclic (numerically) exceptional sequence is a (numerically) exceptional sequence (see \cite[Proposition 5.1]{HillePerling11}).
-By convention, if we are given a fixed exceptional sequence $\sh{E}_1, \dots, \sh{E}_t$, then we will always implicitly assume that it is extended cyclically, i.e. we consider $\sh{E}_i$ for any $i \in \Z$, denoting any element of the original sequence twisted by an appopriate power of $\omega_X$. \end{sub}
+By convention, if we are given a fixed exceptional sequence $\sh{E}_1, \dots, \sh{E}_t$, then we will always implicitly assume that it is extended cyclically, i.e. we consider $\sh{E}_i$ for any $i \in \Z$, denoting any element of the original sequence twisted by an appropriate power of $\omega_X$ as in \ref{exceptionaldef} (\ref{exceptionaldefiii}) \end{sub}